 Climate change, and the ongoing global response, will have far-reaching economic consequences for companies, financial markets, and investors.

-Vanguard serves tens of millions of individual investors who have chosen to entrust us with their savings.
+Vanguard serves more than 50 million individual investors who have chosen to entrust us with their savings.
 It’s a responsibility we take seriously.
 Vanguard is committed to understanding and attending to material risks that can erode our investors’ long-term returns, including climate-related risks.
 In this article, we provide an overview of Vanguard’s approach to material climate risk.

-Vanguard has been doing research to understand how climate change could affect the global economy and financial markets in the coming decades.
-For example, in a recent paper, The Economics of Climate Change, Vanguard economists used consensus scientific data to assess the impact of climate change on economic activity under four scenarios for greenhouse gas emissions and resulting temperature increases.
+Vanguard has been conducting research to understand how climate change could affect the global economy.
+In a 2022 Vanguard Megatrends research paper, The Economics of Climate Change, Vanguard economists used consensus scientific data to assess the impact of climate change on economic activity under four scenarios for greenhouse gas emissions and resulting temperature increases.
 They found that the net impact on global GDP is negative in all scenarios.
-We continue to pursue research efforts such as this to educate our clients about the ways climate change may affect economic growth and the value of their investments over the long term.

 We aim to provide investors with the insights they need to make well-informed investment decisions and to understand material climate risks and opportunities.
-We also offer a broad range of investment products to choose from, spanning more than 280 index mutual funds and ETFs and more than 120 actively managed funds and ETFs, globally.
-For those clients who seek them, we offer investment products with specific environmental, social, and governance (ESG) objectives that can help investors manage these risks and opportunities, including several ESG funds that are designed to meet net zero objectives.
-For investors who specifically want to limit exposure to carbon-intensive industries, we offer ESG index funds that avoid or reduce exposure to specific industries while seeking to achieve a market-like return.
+Our global investment product lineup includes more than 280 index mutual funds and ETFs and more than 120 actively managed funds and ETFs.
+For clients who seek them, we offer more than 30 investment products globally that have specific environmental, social, and governance (ESG) objectives.
+For investors who specifically want to limit exposure to carbon-intensive industries, we offer ESG index funds that avoid or reduce exposure to such industries while seeking to achieve a broad market-like return.

-Vanguard also offers actively managed ESG funds that seek to generate excess return by allocating capital toward companies that the fund managers may deem as demonstrating leading environmental, social, or governance practices consistent with each fund’s ESG mandate.
-Although the investment methodology may vary by product and manager, for these portfolios, assessing ESG-related risks and opportunities is central to the investment strategy.
+Vanguard also offers actively managed ESG funds that seek to generate excess return by allocating capital toward companies that the fund managers may deem as demonstrating leading ESG practices consistent with each fund’s mandate.
+Although the investment methodology may vary by product and manager, assessing ESG-related risks and opportunities is central to the investment strategy of each of these actively managed ESG portfolios.

 Vanguard works with global policymakers to support the interests of long-term investors.
-Government leaders are specifically empowered and charged with considering the competing interests inherent in issues such as climate change and crafting public policy responses that will address the complex societal impacts and tradeoffs.
-Given the potential impact of climate change on the global economy and investor returns, it is important that policymakers set long-term expectations to provide clarity to individuals, companies, and the financial markets about government plans and targets to address climate risks.
+Government leaders are specifically empowered and charged with considering the competing interests inherent in issues—including climate change—and crafting public policy responses that will address the complex societal impacts and trade-offs.
+Given the potential impact of climate change on the global economy and investor returns, it is important that policymakers provide clarity to individuals, companies, and the financial markets about government plans and targets to address climate risks.

-Vanguard has a set of corporate goals and initiatives to make progress toward reducing carbon emissions in our global operations and reaching carbon neutrality as a company by 2025.
+Vanguard has a set of corporate sustainability goals and initiatives to make progress toward reducing carbon emissions and reaching carbon neutrality in our global operations by 2025.
 We will continue to report on progress against our corporate sustainability strategy.

 Vanguard is committed to helping our investors navigate the material risks, including material climate risk, to their long-term returns, and to doing so in a way that is grounded in our deep commitment to our investors and their financial well-being.
 To this end, we will publicly report on our efforts with respect to climate risk, including through our annual reporting in alignment with the recommendations of the Task Force on Climate-related Financial Disclosures.